The Ghosts of the Texas Governor's Mansion

 Tim Nealon is the founder and CEO of Ghost City Tours.
 With a passion for history and the paranormal, Tim has dedicated over a decade to researching America's most haunted locations and sharing their stories with curious visitors.

-Experience The Ghosts of the Texas Governor's Mansion on Our Tours
+Tours That Visit The Ghosts of the Texas Governor's Mansion

-The Ghosts of the Texas Governor's Mansion is often featured on these ghost tours in Austin
+These Austin ghost tours include The Ghosts of the Texas Governor's Mansion on their route.

 90-Minute Tour